Evaluating Search Engines and Large Language Models for Answering Health Questions: Results

-As argued above, a stimulating line of research consists of combining the potential of LLMs and SEs.
-It is interesting to explore the effect of including extracts from SE results into the LLMs' instructions.
-To reduce the monetary cost and computational load of these experiments, we decided to extract the passages from a single engine (Google).
-The same passages from Google were fed to four LLMs: text-davinci-002, ChatGPT, GPT-4 and Llama2, under two prompting strategies (``no context'' and ``expert'').
+A stimulating line of research consists of combining the potential of LLMs and SEs.
+Exploring the effect of including extracts from SE results in the LLMs' instructions is interesting.
+To reduce the monetary cost and computational load of these retrieval-augmented experiments, we decided to extract the passages from a single engine (Google).
+The same passages from Google were fed to five LLMs: text-davinci-002, ChatGPT, GPT-4, Llama3 and MedLlama3 under two prompting strategies (``no context'' and ``expert'').

 Figure~\ref{fig:rag-no-context} depicts the results of augmenting LLMs with each of the passages from Google's top 5 for the ``no context'' prompting strategy.
-For the 2020 questions, the LLMs do not seem to require these additional passages and, actually, three of the LLMs got worst results when presented with additional evidence.
+For the 2020 questions, the LLMs do not seem to require these additional passages and, actually, four of the LLMs got worse results when presented with additional evidence.
 For the two other datasets, the LLMs seem to improve their performance with textual evidence from the search engine.
-It must be noticed that, in some cases (e.g., 2022), the provided passages make that the least sophisticated model, text-davinci-002, becomes comparable or even superior to more recent models, such as GPT-4.
+It must be noticed that in some cases (e.g., 2022), the provided passages make that the least sophisticated model, text-davinci-002, becomes comparable or even superior to more recent models, such as GPT-4 and reaches the performance of fine-tuned models in medical data.
 We perceive this as an important outcome of our study since it demonstrates that lighter models can achieve state-of-the-art performance when provided with additional evidence.
+In some cases, we can see a trend where the most sophisticated models only improve when provided with the first result.
+For example, this happened for MedLlama3 augmented with the top passage in the 2021 collection.
+We estimated statistical significance using McNemar’s tests to compare the augmented versions of each LLM and its non-augmented counterpart.
+For the ``no context'' prompting strategy, two comparisons yielded significant differences (MedLlama3 no RA vs MedLlama3 + top 2 result -TREC HM 2022-, and ChatGPT no RA vs ChatGPT + top 1 result -TREC HM 2021-).
+The rest of pairwise comparisons did not yield a significant outcome.
+This might be attributed to the relatively small size of the sample (number of queries in each collection).